eic/pfRICH/README.md

 ./build/pfrich-epic -m macro/vis-epic.mac
 ```

 A GEANT Qt display will appear with a picture similar to the image below.
-It would not hurt to add a bit
+Use a green button
-of functionality to this display (like a "Next event button").
-Feel free to contribute.
+in the Qt display controls to generate more events.

 ![](pics/epic-geant-qt.png)